Part II: Implementing Your Plan in Brightspace

 - Consider placing each component in your syllabus on an individual page as per CITL Setup Kit and/or uploading an accessible printable version that can be easily read by assistive technology, such as a screen reader.

-- If you using CITL Setup Kit, delete any pages you will not be using.
+- If you using CITL Setup Kit Template, delete any pages you will not be using.

-- Summarize all assessments, including sub-components, and value of overall grade (page already included in CITL Setup Kit).
+- Summarize all assessments, including sub-components, and value of overall grade (page already included in CITL Course Setup Kit Template).

 - Suggest including a detail description of each assessment that clearly states its purpose, what students are to do, when, how.